 - 6 min read

-We’ve already interviewed Ben (Farrah) elsewhere on Nurses.co.uk (see Ben Farrah - my RMN job as a Senior Staff Nurse on a PICU.)
+We’ve already interviewed Ben elsewhere on Nurses.co.uk (see Ben Farrah - my RMN job as a Senior Staff Nurse on a PICU.)
 So we must thank him for his time again.

 “I knew I wanted to study mental health.
 I was, of course, interested in general nurse practices, but was drawn to psychiatric health issues especially.
 I was aware of the challenges of course, but it seemed a perfect fit for my education and interests up to that point."

 “I’ve always enjoyed attempts to understand the human condition.
 Working with patients who have various mental health issues seemed to dovetail nicely.”

-You make working as a PICU nurse appealing.
+You make working as a PICU nurse sound appealing.
 Is it all about therapeutic care and psychiatric nurturing?

 What skills do you bring to that team then?

 “It depends on the situation I suppose.
 But we all need to be able to demonstrate an ability to assess patients, provide clear and unequivocal boundaries to them, and monitor behaviour trends.

 “It’s a secure ward.
 It’s locked and has just 5 staff and 10 patients.
-At times it’s quiet, at other times less so.
+At times it’s quiet, at other times... less so.
 I suppose just like any working environment.
 But in certain respects very unlike other environments.”

 And do you feel that working as an RMN is satisfying?
 Do you feel you get a lot back?

-“I don’t think so, no. Of course, nurses are, to a certain extent, just doing a job, whatever specialism they happen to have followed.
+“Yes.
+We're helping other humans and that's really rewarding.
+Of course, nurses are, to a certain extent, just doing a job, whatever specialism they happen to have followed.
 There’s training and paperwork and managers and staff to manage and chief executives and budgets.